Submit an abstract for the #2024TPM Call for Papers!

 How are papers presented?

-The conference is split into a series of parallel streams, and further divided into a number of sessions.
+The conference, which runs over two days from 3 – 4 July 2024, is split into a series of parallel streams, and further divided into a number of sessions.
 Each session lasts between 90 – 120 minutes and features three or four papers.

 Speakers are advised to allow 20 minutes to present their paper and 10 minutes for discussion with the audience; a chairperson ensures that speakers remain within their allotted 30 minutes.
 This format allows delegates the freedom to explore a wide range of topics and papers that are of direct relevance to their own work areas.